 When pre-finished may be the best option:

-- Pre-finished wood means there will be no fumes or mess in your home.
+- Pre-finished wood means less fumes and less mess in your home.

 - If you live in a very humid area, pre-finished floors are more tolerant to humidity changes.